 Citizens Advice

 Citizens Advice is a national charity that offers confidential advice.
-Their dedicated energy supply webpage features lots of detailed resources, for example if you’re struggling to pay your bills or if you’re having problems with them.
+Their dedicated energy supply webpage features lots of information, for example if you’re struggling to pay your bills or if you’re having problems with them.
 They also summarise grants and benefits that are available to help cover your energy bills.

 Supermarket price comparisons with Which?